benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

-#### The Age of Omnicient Surveillance, Analysis and Profiling
+#### The Age of Analysis, Profiling and Omnicient Surveillance
 With people analytics, correlations are drawn and judgements are made about our behavior and social skills, and statistics are used to score our intelligence, quality of work, and probabilities of success or failure for particular tasks.
 However, in any form of real world analysis, finding correlations in data (big, disparate or otherwise) is only the _starting point_ of research, the process thereafter needs to establish the accuracy and validity of that data and whether correlations present a causal relationship or are merely coincidental.
 People analytics is being sold as a turn-key solution to recruitment and human resources, and is being touted as a substitute for, rather than a supplement to, observation and analysis.
 What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 Even if we can solve the problems of causal mechanism, systematic bias, and accuracy, is this a world we want to live in anyway?
 What are the negative social effects and psychological impacts of reducing people to numbers calculated by an algorithm?
 Will people analytics result in a lack of employee diversity?
 Will constant surveillance stifle creativity and innovation leading to less serendipitous discoveries?
-Are there cicumstances where a "score" compiled by a private entity rating the value of a person and onsold to interested parties be considered defamatory?
-How fairness and due process be articulated when correlations from a complex algorithm is the one keeping "score"?
+Are there cicumstances where a "score" compiled by a private entity rating the value of a person and onsold to interested parties is considered defamatory?
+How can fairness and due process be articulated when correlations from a complex algorithm is the one keeping "score"?
 Am I negatively affecting my "score" by publishing this article?